Design for Maintenance Operations

 - Get insights and awareness about the relationships between decisions in Asset (life-cycle) management, Maintenance and Operations by actively participating in a serious game session.

-The course is divided in 8 main modules.
+The course is divided into 8 main modules.